 Lavender is native to the Mediterranean region and is a staple of French cooking.
 English lavender is the variety most commonly used as a culinary herb.
-Its floral sweetness and citrus notes can complement a wide range of foods ranging from meats to desserts.
+Its floral sweetness and citrus notes can complement a wide range of foods, ranging from roasted chicken to ice cream.
 While popular in many parts of the world, there are places where it may be difficult to find.
-If you are unable to get your hands on this herb, try one of the lavender substitutes below.
+If you are unable to get your hands on this perennial herb, try one of the lavender substitutes below.

 Your best bet: Rosemary